chrisgrieser/shimmering-focus/README.md

 - __Dataview__: If the table lines are off, use the [`dataview-list-in-table` CSS Classes](#css-classes)
 - __Ozan's Image in Editor__: Image Sizes are affected by the Image Settings & by the Max View Feature.
 - __Sliding Panes__: As long as you are using `rotated headers`, the header is permanently shown.
+- __Recent Files__: The active File is deliberately hidden, because, well it isn't recent yet?
 - __Starred (Core Plugin)__: To be able to star searches, re-enable the Starred pane buttons with the [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/)

 ### Built-in Styling for Supercharged Links